abrasive/nightcap/README.md

-Nightcap lets you run old Windows screensavers under XScreensaver, using wine.
+Nightcap lets you run old Windows screensavers under XScreenSaver, using wine.

 This uses the preview mode of the screensaver - where it draws into that little monitor in Windows' display settings.
 Screensavers that behave differently in preview mode probably won't work very well.